oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 ## HCM: Enhance the Change Salary Experience

-1. In this exercise, you are the Redwood expert for your organization.
-You will use Redwood to quickly and efficiently design a Change Salary Interface for Non-HR mangers.
+1. Redwood represents the future direction for Oracle Cloud HCM, with Oracle rolling out pages, forms and workflow that are highly configurable.
+Dynamic forms hides or displays fields based on a user's response to other fields on the form and rules built into the form.
+You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently design a Change Salary Interface for Non-HR mangers.

 ![Configuration Objectives](images/configureobjs.png)

-2. You are the Redwood expert for your organization.
-You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently design a Change Salary Interface for Non-HR mangers.
-Change Salary is a dynamic form that allow you to create pages with user information that appears based on conditions you configure.

-    You will first navigate to the Change Salary Page.
+2. You will first navigate to the Change Salary Page.

     > From the application home page, click on the **My Team** tab.